Cirrus VK-30: Variants

 The VK-30 was the predecessor of the Cirrus ST50, which had an almost-identical configuration to the VK-30, but included a larger ventral fin on the tail of the aircraft, a slightly larger fuselage, and was powered by a Pratt & Whitney Canada PT6-135 turboprop engine in place of the piston engine used in the VK-30.
 Cirrus designed and initially developed the aircraft under contract to an Israeli aircraft manufacturer named Israviation, and first flew it in Duluth, Minnesota in 1994.
 Isravation attempted to certify and market the ST50 in the proceeding years but it never entered production by the company.
+Only two ST50 models were built.

 Accidents

 Between 1990 and 2020, seven US-registered VK-30s crashed, with a total of ten fatalities.

 On 22 March 1996, retired astronaut Robert F. Overmyer died at age 59 in the crash of an Allison turbine-powered VK-30.
 He was testing the aircraft for stall recovery characteristics at aft center of gravity limits when the aircraft departed controlled flight.